CPSE strategic sale: Govt makes security clearance mandatory for all bidders

 Following that eligible bidders are shared the share purchase agreement, following which price bids are put in by interested bidders.

-The government has budgeted to collect Rs 1.75 lakh crore from disinvestment in next fiscal, up from Rs 32,000 crore estimated to be mopped up in current fiscal. (agencies)
+The government has budgeted to collect Rs 1.75 lakh crore from disinvestment in next fiscal, up from Rs 32,000 crore estimated to be mopped up in current fiscal.
+(PTI)

 CPSE strategic sale: Govt makes security clearance mandatory for all bidders

-NEW DELHI: The government has tweaked the guidelines for strategic disinvestment, making security clearance mandatory for all bidders who put in price bids for buying a central public sector enterprise (CPSE).
+NEW DELHI, Feb 21: The government has tweaked the guidelines for strategic disinvestment, making security clearance mandatory for all bidders who put in price bids for buying a central public sector enterprise (CPSE).